Jamila Mohammed Dahiru

 Jamila Mohammed Dahiru is a Nigerian educator.
 She is a former commissioner of the Ministry of Education for Bauchi State.
 She was appointed by Bala Mohammed.

 Early life and education

 Jamila Mohammed Dahiru attended Bayero University Kano and Ahmadu Bello University, where she obtained a bachelor's and master's degree in mass communication.
 She obtained certificates from several educational institutes, and attended courses in leadership and management from London.

 Career

 Dahiru started her career as a teacher at Nunu International School Kaduna, and as a lecturer in the Department of Mass Communication, Ahmadu Bello University, before being appointed as commissioner in Bauchi State.
 She is presently a lecturer at the University of Abuja.
+As commissioner of education she promote girl child education in the state.